-In this post we are going to construct a wireless servo motor circuit which can control 6 servo motors wirelessly on 2.4 GHz communication link.
+In this post I will show how to construct a wireless servo motor circuit which can control 6 servo motors wirelessly on 2.4 GHz communication link.

 Introduction